 Sports Teams to Bet on in New Jersey

-While there aren’t a ton of professional sports teams that call New Jersey home, there is a number that are located in that area.
-New York and New Jersey are basically all the same when it comes to fan bases, providing many teams to follow.
+While there aren’t a ton of professional sports teams that call New Jersey home, there are multiple teams in the area.
+New York and New Jersey are all the same when it comes to fan bases, providing many teams to follow.

 The two biggest teams that help drive sports betting in the state are the New York Giants and New York Jets of the National Football League.
-Both teams have struggled since the New Jersey sports betting industry launched, but bettors still flock to sportsbooks during the NFL season.
+Both teams have struggled since the New Jersey sports betting industry launched.
+However, bettors still flock to sportsbooks during the NFL season.

-The New York Mets and the New York Yankees both have large fan bases in the state of New Jersey as well, and that helps sportsbooks during the long summer.
+The New York Mets and the New York Yankees both have large fan bases in New Jersey as well.
+Baseball helps sportsbooks during the long summer.
 There is a heated rivalry in the state between fans of each team, but there are other teams that draw interest as well.

-The New Jersey Devils of the NHL are the state’s lone professional team in the four major sports.
-Hockey doesn’t draw a ton of betting interest throughout the industry, but that is not the case in the state of New Jersey.
+The New Jersey Devils of the NHL are the state’s lone professional team by name, even though the Giants and Jets play in the state.
+Hockey doesn’t draw a ton of betting interest throughout the industry.
+However, that is not the case in the state of New Jersey.

 FAQ for betting in New Jersey

 New Jersey attempted to legalize sports betting in 2009, but that decision ultimately fell to the United States Supreme Court.
-When the US Supreme Court voted to strike down the Professional and Amateur Sports Protection Act (PASPA) on May 14, 2018, sports betting was legal in New Jersey.
+When the US Supreme Court struck down the Professional and Amateur Sports Protection Act (PASPA) on May 14, 2018, sports betting was legal in New Jersey.

 When did the industry first launch in New Jersey?

-In New Jersey, the sports betting industry officially launched in August 2018, just a few months after the state was given the green light to launch the industry.
+In New Jersey, the sports betting industry officially launched in August 2018.

 The New Jersey Division of Gaming Enforcement (DGE) oversees the sports betting industry in New Jersey.